realworldocaml/book/book/lists-and-patterns/README.md

 able to generate machine code that jumps directly to the matched case based on an efficiently chosen set of runtime checks.

 As an example, consider the following rather silly functions for incrementing an integer by one.
-The first is implemented with a `match` statement, and the second with a sequence of `if` statements:
+The first is implemented with a `match` expression, and the second with a sequence of `if` expressions:

 ```ocaml env=main
 # let plus_one_match x =